hogantan/DJIAAPP/README.md

 When the drone is executing a mission, it is actively listening to commands from the **Controller Script**.
 That is, if the **Controller Script** sends a command to **DJIAAPP** then the drone will abort the current mission and switch from Search Mode to Chase Mode.

-`Command Listener button` allows for toggling between Free and Chase Mode at any point.
+[Command Listener button](#video-activity) allows for toggling between Free and Chase Mode at any point.
 That is, drone can be forcefully switch to Chase / Free Mode when executing a mission by hitting the button.

 Also, switching to Free Mode ensures that Drone is no longer listening to commands or executing a mission and will stop its current position.
 Free Mode is more of a safe way to 'pull the plug' on the drone's movement.

-### 3. Live Streaming
+### c.
+Live Streaming
 This section explains the various logic in the `LiveStreamHandler` class.

 #### Live Video Feed